San Mateo-Foster City School District

 Q: How old must a child be to enter Kindergarten or Transitional Kindergarten (TK)?

-A: To be eligible for Kindergarten, the student’s 5th birthday must be on or before September 1, 2015.
+A: To be eligible for Kindergarten, the student’s 5th birthday must be on or before September 1, 2016.
 To be eligible for TK, the student’s 5th birthday must fall on or between September 2 – December 2, 2016.
 Attend a SMFCSD Kindergarten Information Meeting on Monday, December 7, 2016 to find out more about what to expect - Kindergarten & TK Information Meetings.